Chrisbmorris21/Javascript-Snippets/README.md

 ```

+This next code snippet declares a class which takes an array.
+It returns specific values from this array.
+In this case, I have only two getters, one gets the earliest available missing number in a sequence, the other gets the
+next number available at the end of the sorted ID lists.

+**problem: Find the missing number in the array
+**e.g 1,2,3,_,5,6,7,9 Should return 4

 ```javascript
     class data {
         constructor(arrayData){
             this.rawArray = arrayData;
         }

         get idArray() {
             let idArray = [];
             arrayData.map((record) => {